gcziprusz/project-tmpl/web/static_assets/index.md

 # index.html
+This HTML document represents a simple webpage with a search form and buttons for searching playlists and creating new playlists.
+The actual functionality for searching playlists and displaying the results is handled by the JavaScript file "searchPlaylists.js" linked in the head section.
+The CSS file "style.css" is used for styling the webpage elements.

 [index.html](index.html) is a default filename commonly used for the main entry point or default page of a website or web application.
 When a web server receives a request to serve a directory (e.g., http://example.com/), it looks for an index.html file in that directory and automatically serves it as the default page.

-For example, if you have a website with a file named index.html in the root directory, when users visit http://example.com/, the web server will automatically display the content of index.html.

 The index.html file is typically an HTML document that defines the structure and content of the webpage.
 It may include links to CSS stylesheets, JavaScript files, images, and other assets, as well as the main content that users will see when they visit the website.